apache/arrow/docs/source/cpp/compute.rst

 ~~~~~~~~~~~~~~~~~~

 The normal behaviour for these functions is to emit a null if any of the
-inputs is null.
+inputs is null (similar to the semantics of ``NaN`` in floating-point
+computations).

-Some of them are also available in a "`Kleene logic`_" variant (suffixed
+Some of them are also available in a `Kleene logic`_ variant (suffixed
 ``_kleene``) where null is taken to mean "undefined".
-For those variants
-therefore:
+This is the
+interpretation of null used in SQL systems as well as R and Julia,
+for example.

+For the Kleene logic variants, therefore:

 * "true AND null", "null AND true" give "null" (the result is undefined)
 * "true OR null", "null OR true" give "true"